nishtha47/ETL_Project_Data/README.md

 		🔹 Steps:

-			Extract ClaimID
+			1.Extract ClaimID
-			Check for invalid characters using regex validation 📌 Expectation: No ClaimID should contain invalid characters.
+			2.Check for invalid characters using regex validation 📌 Expectation: No ClaimID should contain invalid characters.

  **How the Feature Works in Cucumber**

- 	The Step Definitions implement validation logic.
+ 	- The Step Definitions implement validation logic.
-	Data can be fetched from a database, an API, or a CSV/JSON file.
+	- Data can be fetched from a database, an API, or a CSV/JSON file.
-	Assertions ensure compliance with rules.
+	- Assertions ensure compliance with rules.
-	Failures are logged for debugging.
+	- Failures are logged for debugging.
 ________________________________________

-2. ApiResponse.feature: The ApiResponse.feature file is part of a Cucumber-based API testing framework that validates the response of a web service retrieving book details by ISBN.
+2. **ApiResponse.feature**: The ApiResponse.feature file is part of a Cucumber-based API testing framework that validates the response of a web service retrieving book details by ISBN.
 It ensures that API responses are accurate, structured correctly, and follow expected  business logic.

    **Feature: Get Book by ISBN**